 5.35MB 15-second MPEG Video from center pool Comedian Tony version

-Here's a couple cool location reports...
-Shnebly Hill is the mountain rising to the north (you'd never know it because the canyon walls are too steep).
+Here are a couple of cool location reports...
+Schnebly Hill is the mountain rising to the north (you'd never know it because the canyon walls are too steep).
 The Merry-Go-Round is only about 2.5 air miles from the liquid pools.
-So you're out in the middle of nowhere but not really.
+So you're out in the middle of nowhere, but not really.

-.
-The red rock is beautiful here and I'm sure there's treasures further on.
-At 12:12pm about five hours into this hike and only 3.25 miles progress I decided to turn around.
-Tony was disappointed (so was I), he offered to carry me a few more miles to the ruins (for a small $10 raise that is).
-However, judging the circumstances it was the appropriate choice.
-Personally, I was running on only two hours sleep after a twelve hour shift with another lined up.
+We continued.
+As we'd been traveling at a snail's pace up until now, I quit tracking so much data to speed things up.
+Constant boulder hopping continued into the Supai layer (red rock).
+We traveled to N 34 50.866', W 111 40.236' Here, maybe a half-mile into the Supai layer, we ran into a small waterfall.
+The waterfall is just shy of being negotiable.
+A very inviting pool is below.
+We both wanted to jump, but I didn't think we could get back up.
+We scrambled up the wall on the left and looked ahead.
+The red rock is beautiful here, and I'm sure there are treasures further on.
+At 12:12 pm, about five hours into this hike and only 3.25 miles progress, I decided to turn around.
+Tony was disappointed (so was I).
+He offered to carry me a few more miles to the ruins (for a small $10 raise, that is).
+However, judging the circumstances, it was the appropriate choice.
+I was running on only two hours of sleep after a twelve-hour shift with another lined up.